morgueye4/datahub/README.md

-# DataHub: Decentralized Data Labeling Platform
+# DataHub: Decentralized Data Collection and Labeling Platform

-A decentralized platform for AI data collection, labeling, and monetization built on Filecoin Virtual Machine (FEVM).
+A decentralized platform for AI data collection, labeling, and monetization built on Filecoin Virtual Machine (FEVM) and FIlecoin as the storage layer using lighthouse sdk.

 ## Project Overview